Posts

 Image

 Letter 44 by writer Charles Soule and artist Alberto Alburquerque begins with a new president of the United States taking office following a successful election campaign.
 No parties are mentioned but Stephen Blades appears to be a liberal Democrat and his predecessor Carroll a war-mongering Republican.
-Carroll has left his successor two wars and a damaged economy to deal with (a few contemporary parallels there) and one other thing ... a personal letter.
+Carroll has left his successor two wars and a damaged economy to deal with (a few contemporary parallels there!) and one other thing ... a personal letter.
 Carroll reveals that, seven years earlier, a large mysterious structure was discovered in the Asteroid Belt.
 This information was kept from the public to prevent panic.
 A spacecraft (the Clarke ) was hastily constructed and a crew of scientists and soldiers assembled to investigate.
 They should be arriving at their destination just about now...
 This is a slow-burn drama, political as much as it is science fiction, kind of West Wing meets 2001: A Space Odyssey (hence the nod in the name of the ship).
-As much novel as graphic it is
+As much novel a...